EnricoCorsaro/FAMED/docs/source/getting_started.rst

     >>> f.run.CHUNK('KIC', '012069424', fit=False)

 There is also the possibility to recompute the analysis of an individual chunk instead of all the chunks together, for example because we only want to intervene in a specific region of the dataset.
-In this case, if for example one wants to re-analyze chunk #5, one can use the following calling sequence:
+In this case, if for example one wants to re-analyze chunk #5, the following calling sequence should be used:

 .. code ::

     >>> f.run.CHUNK('KIC', '012069424', chunk_id=5)

 where ``chunk_id`` would be otherwise set to -1 by default, with -1 meaning that all the identified chunks should be processed.
 The number of the chunk to adopt matches the numbering provided by the GLOBAL module.
-Similarly to GLOBA, if a background fit solution has to be specified at runtime, the user can force its reading also in the CHUNK by means of the following calling sequence:
+Similarly to GLOBAL, if a background fit solution has to be specified at runtime, the user can force its reading also in the CHUNK by means of the following calling sequence:

 .. code ::